-Credit card interest rates are usually higher than personal or home loan rates because credit cards are unsecured, meaning there’s no collateral involved.
+Credit card interest is usually higher than interest on home or personal loans because credit cards are unsecured, there’s no collateral backing the borrowing, so banks price in more risk.

-A credit card interest rate is the cost of borrowing money on your credit card, charged when you don’t pay your full outstanding balance by the due date.
-This rate is usually expressed as an Annual Percentage Rate (APR), the yearly cost of borrowing that includes interest and certain fees.
+A credit card interest rate is the charge you pay for borrowing money on your card when you don’t pay the full bill by the due date.
+It’s usually shown as an APR (Annual Percentage Rate), which is the yearly cost of carrying a balance.

 You can also estimate the potential interest cost associated with maintaining a balance on your credit card through Fi's Credit Card Interest Rate Calculator.
 Fi calculator serves as an informative tool to help you make well-informed decisions.

-If you don’t pay your total due amount by the due date, the remaining balance is carried forward to the next billing cycle.
-Interest is then charged daily on that unpaid balance.
+If you don’t pay the total amount due by the due date, the remaining amount rolls into the next cycle and interest is charged on that unpaid balance.

 Example:

-Interest on credit card cash withdrawals applies immediately, there’s no interest-free period.
-You’ll also be charged a cash advance fee (usually 2.5%–3% of the amount withdrawn).
+Cash withdrawals (cash advances) usually attract interest immediately, there’s no interest-free period.
+Banks also charge a cash advance fee (commonly around 2.5%–3% of the amount withdrawn, depending on the card).

 Example: